True False Not Given questions are commonly used in all 3 Reading Passage in the IELTS test.

-True: The statement is the same as the text (you have to find synonyms that say the same thing as the statements)
+True: if the statement is the same as the text (you have to find synonyms that say the same thing as the statements)

 False: The statement contradicts/says the opposite of the text (you have to find evidence that the statement is wrong or NOT TRUE)